 (5) Third Party Underwriting Fee.
 Applicants will be notified in writing prior to the evaluation in whole or in part of a Development by an independent external underwriter if such a review is required.
 The fee must be received by the Department prior to the engagement of the underwriter.
 The fees paid by the Development Owner to the Department for the external underwriting will be credited against the Commitment or Determination Notice Fee, as applicable, established in paragraphs (8) and (9) of this section, in the event that a Commitment or Determination Notice is issued by the Department to the Development Owner.

 (6) Housing Tax Credit Commitment Fee.
-No later than the expiration date in the Commitment, a fee equal to 4% of the annual Housing Credit Allocation amount must be submitted; however, this amount is reduced to 2% in 2020 only.
+No later than the expiration date in the Commitment, a fee equal to 4% of the annual Housing Credit Allocation amount must be submitted.
 If the Development Owner has paid the fee and returns the credits by November 1 of the current Application Round, then a refund of 50% of the Commitment Fee may be issued upon request.

 (7) Tax Exempt Bond Development Determination Notice Fee.
-No later than the expiration date in the Determination Notice, a fee equal to 4% of the annual Housing Credit Allocation amount, unless otherwise modified by a specific program NOFA, must be submitted; however, this amount is reduced to 2% in 2020 only.
+No later than the expiration date in the Determination Notice, a fee equal to 4% of the annual Housing Credit Allocation amount, unless otherwise modified by a specific program NOFA, must be submitted.
 If the Development Owner has paid the fee and is not able close on the bonds, then a refund of 50% of the Determination Notice Fee may be issued upon request.
 The refund must be requested no later than 60 days after the bond closing date described in the Board action approving the Determination Notice.

 (8) Tax-Exempt Bond Credit Increase Request Fee.
 Requests for increases to the credit amounts to be issued on IRS Forms 8609 for Tax-Exempt Bond Developments must be submitted with a request fee equal to 4% of the amount of the credit increase for one year.